elainechowqz/Predictor-Inflation-Recession-Business-Cycles/README.md

 The model predicts the timing and likelihood of macroeconomic shifts and provides insights into the duration of business cycles.
 This has potential applications to **business planning**, like pricing and budget planning.

     2. Future Predictions
-Given the strong ties between macroeconomic indicators and other financial measures (e.g., market returns and credit risk), this project opens up the possibility of extending the analysis to areas like financial risk management:
+Given the strong connections between macroeconomic indicators and financial measures like market returns and credit risk, this project opens up opportunities to extend the analysis to financial risk management:

-        ◦ Stock market returns under different macroeconomic conditions
+Predicting stock market returns under different macroeconomic conditions

-        ◦ Regression models between macroeconomic indicators and credit default probabilities
+Building regression models between macroeconomic indicators and credit default probabilities, with potential applications in predicting credit risks